marcouderzo/CSDemoParser/Worklog.md

 **Player Data**

-From the `DT_CSPlayer` (Net?)
-Table we found some useful data about the player.
+From the `DT_CSPlayer` Table we found some useful data about the player.
 In particular:
 - MouseX, MouseY
 - PlayerPositionX, PlayerPositionY, PlayerPositionZ
 - PlayerVelocityX, PlayerVelocityZ